 This page will be updated at least once daily to reflect the latest statistics on the spread of the coronavirus for the state of Victoria.

 The rate of confirmed cases of the illness COVID-19 has continued to accelerate from late June after a slowing of case growth through April and May lockdown.
-It is now slowing again with hopes to ease restrictions.
+It has now slowed down significantly ahead of an anticipated easing of restrictions.

 These figures are official figures from the Victorian Department of Health and Human Services only, and reflect only the number of confirmed cases.